robmuh/robmuh.github.com/_posts/2014-09-29-dont-do-windows.markdown

 I've done a lot of research on the topic and Gamemaker Studio is still the best all-around, serious game development tool that both a 7-year-old can use as well as a professional or amateur indy developer.
-It has its quirks to be sure, but enjoys a solid place in the industry &mdash; for now &mdash; especially for real 2D game development.
+It has its quirks to be sure, but enjoys a solid place in the industry &mdash;
+for now &mdash; especially for real 2D game development.
 At SkilStak we make a point of helping students learn real tools as much as possible rather than just-for-education toys whenever possible.
-When considering a tool the first questions are "Can students use this in the real world?" or "Can this be used to make something I can upload to any app store?"
+When considering a tool the first questions are "Can a seven-year-old use this?" followed by "Can students use this in the real world?" or "Can this be used to make something I can upload to any app store?"
 This is where Gamemaker Studio stands out even if it is a Windows-only thing.
 It does, however, create games for all platforms (much better than Corona SDK does, for example).

 ### The Mac Conundrum